UniformCSS/docs/docs/fundamentals/special-utilities.md

 ---
 title: Special Utilities
-description: Learn about Uniform's extended properties
+description: Learn what special utilities are and how they work.
 date: 2021-01-08
 ---

 ## About Special Utilities

-Utility classes are low-level by design and typically only apply a single CSS property.
-Special utilities combine multiple CSS properties to provide extra commonly needed functionality.
+Utility classes, in general, are low-level by design and typically only apply a single CSS property, therefore, utilities are typically named based on the CSS property it represents.
+However, there may be times where it might make sense to combine more than one CSS property or name a utility based on its purpose rather than the CSS property it represents.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}